nacheteam/Ensemble-Outlier-Analysis/doc/models.rst

 The parameters of the model are the following ones:

-- outlier_rank: this is the method used to evaluate the instances in the las step of the algorithm.
+- outlier_rank: this is the method used to evaluate the instances in the last step of the algorithm.
 The original proposal used LOF but any density-based method can be used as well.
 The options available are: LOF, COF, CBLOF, LOCI, HBOS and SOD.
 Default is LOF.

 - M: This is the number of times subsampling is applied in the process of obtaining the contrast of a subspace.
 Default is 100.